Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework

 \section{Modified Teukolsky Perturbation and Method}

 In this section, we explore the decoupled, gauge-invariant equation governing perturbations of a spherically symmetric, asymptotically flat spacetime, extending beyond GR.
-Building on this foundation, we can obtain a simple form of the MTE for spacetimes exhibiting a $tr$-symmetry and non-Ricci flatness \cite{Li:2022pcy, Cano:2023tmv, Guo:2024bqe, Guo:2023wtx, Arbey:2021jif}, where the geometry can be treated as a linear perturbation of a Petrov type D spacetime in GR.
-We include details of the same in the Appendix~(\ref{app:MTE}).
-The related perturbation equation is obtained as follows: \cite{Li:2022pcy, Hussain:2022ins, Guo:2023wtx, Guo:2024bqe} \begin{widetext}
+Building on this foundation, we can obtain a simple form of the MTE for spacetimes exhibiting a $tr$-symmetry and non-Ricci-flatness \cite{Li:2022pcy, Cano:2023tmv, Guo:2024bqe, Guo:2023wtx, Arbey:2021jif}, where the geometry can be treated as a linear perturbation of a Petrov type D spacetime in GR.
+We further provide the details for obtaining the decoupled MTE.